Fudan-iGEM/2025-wiki/pages/inclusivity.md

 ---
 #### Conclusion

 This multi-stakeholder dialogue not only helped us better understand the real needs of fungus-susceptible groups and provided gentler, more open channels for expression, but also encouraged underrepresented groups in science to speak up.
-It fostered dialogue across stakeholders, reduced misunderstandings, and strengthened shared belonging.
+It fostered dialogue across stakeholders, reduced misunderstandings, and strengthened shared belonging.[^9]

 Most importantly, participants transformed from *“respondents”* into *“co-designers”*.
 Instead of us *doing for them*, they exercised agency in shaping scientific dialogue and public affairs.
 Dialogue not only empowered expression and eliminated misunderstandings—it also functioned as an **evaluative feedback mechanism**, helping us reflect and improve upon previous activities.